romainringenbach/romainringenbach.github.io/portfolio/freecar.md

 This game is a personal project made in a week-end for the [Bored Pixels Jam 5](https://itch.io/jam/bored-pixels-jam-5) with the engine  [Godot](https://godotengine.org/).

 This game has been inspired by [SlipStream](https://slipstre.am/) a pseudo 3D racing game.
-The theme of the game jam was **CyberPunk**, so I choose to make a game about a car that take conscious of itself and turn in more on a NeedForSpeed Hot Pursuit but without the racing part, only cops and traffic.
+The theme of the game jam was **CyberPunk**, so I choose to make a game about a car that take conscious of itself and turn in a NeedForSpeed Hot Pursuit but without the racing part, only cops and traffic.

 # The renderer